Recycle Program

 Members gather items for animals as an ongoing project, such as blankets and towels, to take them to local animal shelters during the year.
 Some beneficiaries of these items have been the Pasadena & Glendale Humane Society & DELTA Rescue.
 Let us know if you have any of these items and you would like to donate them.

-GREETING CARDS - FRONTS ONLY
+HOLIDAY GREETING CARDS - FRONTS ONLY

 PRINTER INK CARTRIDGES